Public health priority: High for pulmonary (including laryngeal) TB cases. Routine for extrapulmonary TB cases.

 The Australian MRLN comprises the mycobacteriology laboratories at the following institutions:

-Generally, investigation of TB cases is undertaken by TB services staff using a disease investigation form, in collaboration with the case’s health care providers.
+Appendix 1).
 Wherever possible, seek the treating doctor’s consent, however where this cannot happen in a timely fashion, follow up should proceed.
+Essential actions are:

 As part of the case investigation, an assessment is made regarding the infectiousness of the case based on clinical, radiological and laboratory findings.
 The degree of infectiousness is categorised as:

 # Cavitation evident on CT scanning but NOT on CXR is of uncertain significance regarding infectivity.
 Decision making should be based on the CXR appearance in this setting.

 Unless drug resistance is proven or suspected, new cases of pulmonary TB should commence on standard 4 drug therapy (isoniazid, rifampicin, ethambutol and pyrazinamide).
 Dosing should be daily.
 Once the strain is confirmed as fully drug susceptible to these first line agents, ethambutol can usually be omitted from the regimen and pyrazinamide is routinely ceased after 8 weeks, representing the standard duration of the intensive phase.
 A continuation phase follows with a minimum total duration of therapy of six months for fully susceptible